Banff-Jasper-Rocky Mountain House Economic Region Workforce Insights

 Key Local Labour Market Insights

-• Total local employment stands at 14,970 in September 2025, it decreased by 920 jobs from August and showed a decline of 1,030 jobs year-over-year.
+• Total local employment stands at 14,960 in October 2025, it contracted by 10 jobs from September and reduced by 900 jobs year-over-year.

 Employment Trends